 A lot of my work lately has been focused in the area of employee engagement, including as it relates to discretionary effort.
 In fact, I’m speaking at a number of conferences this fall, sharing my presentation, “Employee Engagement is Broken” with human resources professionals.
 One of the things that is fundamentally broken about the practice of employee engagement is that lack of a clear definition of the concept.
 Every employee engagement survey provider in the country has designed a tool that measures engagement in a different way based on their own definition.
 That’s good business practice for engagement survey providers, but bad news for the leaders and HR professionals who want to do some meaningful work to leverage engagement within their organizations to drive results.

-The most common phrase or concept you’ll hear when you start looking for definintions of engagement is “discretionary effort.”
+The most common phrase or concept you’ll hear when you start looking for definitions of engagement is “discretionary effort.”
 A definition of engagement might suggest that the degree to which an employee is engaged is proportional to the amount of discretionary effort they put forth in their job.
-This might be a new term to you if you don’t work in HR, so here is a pretty straight-forward definition of discretionary effort that I found at www.BusinessDictionary.com:
+This might be a new term for you if you don’t work in HR, so here is a pretty straight-forward definition of discretionary effort that I found at www.BusinessDictionary.com:

 On the surface, discretionary effort probably seems like a reasonable way to measure engagement.
 I know that for years, I thought that this made plenty of sense.
 But now, I’m not as sure.
 Here’s why.